-This handbook has been developed to help you learn more about the process to transition your child to kindergarten.
+This handbook has been developed to help you learn more about transitioning your child to kindergarten.
 This is an exciting time, but it can be challenging too.
-We want this transition to happen easily and happily for your child.
+We want this transition to happen quickly and happily for your child.

-You are eligible to enroll your child in kindergarten if he or she meets these requirements:
+You can enroll your child in kindergarten if he or she meets these requirements:

-• If your child is five (5) years old on or before September 1.
+• If your child is five (5) years old on or before September 1st.